Dealing with Debt Collectors

 Can they sue you?
 Can they take your house or your car?
 Can you go to jail?

 What can happen to you when you owe money?
 Can you end up in jail?
 Can you be sued?
-What about those late night calls from the debt collectors--can you stop them?
+What about those annoying phone calls from the debt collectors--can you stop them?
+You should know, there are laws in place to protect you if you can’t afford to pay your debts.

-What are creditors and what can they do if I don’t pay my debts?
+What can creditors do if I don’t pay my debts?

 A creditor is someone who has given you something in exchange for a promise to pay them back at a later date.
 Anyone who gives your credit or a loan is a creditor.
 Banks, landlords, utility companies, department stores, and even the government can be creditors.

-If you can’t pay a creditor, what a creditor can do to collect the debt depends what kind of debt it is.
+If you can’t pay a creditor, what the creditor can do to collect the debt depends on what kind of debt it is.
 For instance, if you are behind on the rent, your landlord can take you to court to have you evicted.
-Your utility company can shut off your gas and electric service if you don't pay.
+Your utility company can shut off your gas and electric service if you don't pay your bill.
 Your phone company can shut off your phone.
 The bank can repossess your car if you fail to pay on a car loan.
-Other creditors may have to sue you to collect on debts.
+Other creditors, such as credit card companies and hospitals, may have to sue you to collect on debts.

 What is the difference between secured debts and unsecured debts?